Joohansson/NanoRPCProxy/README.md

 * Optional token system for requests with built-in Nano purchases => independent of any 3rd party payment processors => unlimited implementation possibilities
 * Supports POST requests like the RPC, ie. payload = {"action":"block_count"}
 * Supports GET requests, ie. URL query = /proxy/?action=block_count
-* Listens on http and/or https with your own SSL cert (or use another proxy like Cloudflare to serve https)
+* Both RPC and websocket support http and/or https with your own SSL cert (or use another proxy like Cloudflare to serve https)
 * Works with both beta and main Nano network
-* Demo clients/code
+* Multiple demo clients for developers
 * 100% free to use, develop or sell with open-source MIT license

 **Possible use cases**